e2xperimental/webdev/_posts/2021-01-11-install-nodejs.md

 `sudo apt-get install node`

+To see what version of Node you have:

+`node -v
+v10.23.1`

 ## NPM

 `npm` is bundled with Node.js.
 It runs on the command line as the command `npm`.
 It is a package manager that downloads packages into a `node_modules` folder.